Ebazhanov/linkedin-skill-assessments-quizzes/maven/maven-quiz.md

 #### Q35.
 What does the mvn clean command do?

 - [x] It removes the target directory
-- [ ] It updates the version of the plugins defned in the POM file.
+- [ ] It updates the version of the plugins defined in the POM file.
 - [ ] It removes unused dependencies in your project
 - [ ] It builds your project